AndreaIdini/StarPilgrims/README.md

 Expansions cost Matter + Credits, Consume or produce Energy and Matter, maybe Credits.

-Credits are earned through services (such as hosting people or computing), especially early game
+Credits are earned through services (such as hosting people or computing).

 Modules consume matter and energy.